taurusilver7/instagram-2.0/README.md

 - The test mode database is created in the _/cloud firestore/_ from firestore database menu.
 - set the testing _/storage/_ rules to allow read; write functions.
 - Create a post and add to firestore 'posts' collection and get a post ID for the newly created post.
-- Upload the image to firebase storage using the post ID and get a download URL using _/getDownloadURL/_ method and update the original post with image.
+- Upload the image to firebase storage using the post ID and get a download URL using _/getDownloadURL/_ method and update the original post with image using _/updateDoc/_ method from firestore and firebase storage imports.

 # Next.js + Tailwind CSS.